EmeraldCityIT/Boeing-and-QCSuper-Clique_Airliner-hijacking-via-secretservice-cell-tower-access/README.md

 "The Nova Scotians did not have an airplane solution.
 I gave them that, and then we planned 9/11.
 I had a younger girlfriend, I thought I needed another one and they needed a plane.
 I grew up with Stan Deal, I got the phone idea from one of the mechanics at the Everett Plant.
 When he found out what I had been doing with the phones, I followed him home and slit his throat and raped his wife...
 I raped his kid and his dog, I had to know what the dog felt like.
 It was dead, it felt different.
 I still have her their kid in my left pocket, that's how I live." -Scott Hardman

 My uncle keeps an old Qualcomm phone he got from Dr. Tony Pham.
 He uses it to steal babies and young children at the airport. -Cory Andrew Hofstad

+Bitcoin mining servers GPUs render pornographic content for porn companies.
+Bitcoin is ran by QCSuper. -Cory Andrew Hofstad

+Don't touch those controllers, they have all our codes on them. -Aric Wiseman

+I can use cheat codes -Cory Andrew Hofstad

+Are you dumb or something?
+Not cheat codes, code for planes so we can crash them into buildings.

+Who did you come with -Aric Wiseman

+Leland Washington -Cory Andrew Hofstad

+Well this place is for nova scotians, see all the kids with red hats on?
+If you aren't one of them you cannot touch the controller. -Aric Wiseman, 2002 Lynnwood